Photo by Lissi Chábeli / Uma Rumi

 Holguín Climbing Community

-Community-led crag development training in Holguín, Cuba
+Community-led crag development training in Holguín

 Creative Grants